FLAME: Free-form Language-based Motion Synthesis & Editing: Experiments

 \subsection{Application on Other Motion Tasks}

-The proposed motion editing method can be extended to traditional motion tasks: motion prediction and motion in-betweening.
-Unlike most previous methods, which are task-specific models, FLAME can perform various motion tasks due to its flexible conditional generation capability.
-Figure~\ref{fig:motion-prediction-and-in-betweening} demonstrates the application of FLAME on those tasks.
+The proposed motion editing method can be extended to other motion tasks: motion prediction and in-betweening.
+Unlike most previous task-specific methods, FLAME can perform various motion tasks due to its flexible conditional generation capability (Figure~\ref{fig:motion-prediction-and-in-betweening}).